 Never let your emotions to cloud your thoughts.

 Do not trust only one article or piece of information.
-Instead, gather as many articles or number information possible.
+Instead, gather as many articles or pieces of information as possible.

-Before trying an investment or a trading style, always research about it.
+Before trying an investment or a trading style, always research it.